Mustapha Akanbi (jurist): In retirement

 Akanbi retired in 2005 on completion of the first term of office.
 He joined the board of the Justice and Law Enforcement Reformation Organization, a non-profit organization that aims to eradicate corruption and poverty from the perspective of the Judiciary and Law Enforcement agencies.

 In 2006, Akanbi established the Mustapha Akanbi Foundation in Ilorin, Kwara State, dedicated to strengthening civil society groups, governmental agencies and private business concerns and helping them imbibe a culture of transparency and accountability.

 In August 2009 he called on Nigerian Muslims to shun the ideas of the Boko Haram sect, which teaches that non-Islamic education is a sin.
 He said that both Western and Islamic education were germane to the development of mankind.

-He died on 3 June 2018 at the age of 85.
+In November 2016, the Mustapha Akanbi Library and Resource Centre was officially unveiled by Professor Lenrie Aina as a private library which opened its vaults of resources to the public in Ilorin.